+WEL recognises the importance for women of work and financial independence.
+The reduction of poverty for families and for women in retirement is often dependent on a woman’s opportunity to work.
 However a lack of family friendly work arrangements acts as a major disincentive which Governments and employers need to address.
 Another area is permanent part-time work.
-Mere casualisation can lead to income insecurity.
-WEL is aware that some franchisees using mainly casual workers have not adhered to fair pay for their staff.
+Mere casualisation can lead to income insecurity as penalty rates have been reduced in 2018 and some franchisees using casual workers have not adhered to fair pay for their staff.

+A Step Ahead for Equal Opportunity.
+The Equal Opportunity for Women in the Workplace Amendment Bill 2012 was introduced to improve gender equality outcomes as well as to simplify reporting for businesses.
+To reflect its expanded scope, the Equal Opportunity for Women in the Workplace Act 1999 has been renamed the Workplace Gender Equality Act 2012.
+Click here to read the report by Elizabeth Broderick on this.
+Workplace Relations Amendment (Transition to Forward with Fairness) Act 2008.
 Julia Gillard, former Minister for Industrial Relations in the Rudd Government introduced the Act which passed both houses in March 2008.
 The Act stopped any more AWAs under the old WorkChoices Act 2005.
 The old Act marginalised awards.
 The 2008 Act introduces measures to reform Awards.
 These new “modern Awards” are to work with the proposed ten National Employment Standards.

 CLICK here for WEL submission 2008 to the Australian Industrial Relations Commission (AIRC) on the Award Modernisation process for the Aged Care industry.